Federica Carta (singer)

-Federica Carta (born 10 January 1999) is an Italian singer-songwriter and TV personality.
+Federica Carta (born 10 January 1999) is an Italian singer-songwriter.

 In 2017, she came third in the 16th series of the Italian talent show Amici di Maria De Filippi.
 Since that time the singer has released three top-five albums and several successful singles and collaborations, selling over 360,000 copies in Italy.

 Carta participated in the Sanremo Music Festival in 2019 with the song "Senza farlo apposta" together with Italian rapper Shade, and worked as a songwriter with Elisa, Laura Pausini, Federica Abbate, Roberto Casalino and Alessandro Raina.
 In 2023 Carta and Baby K, Marco Mengoni, record label, Keymaker records and British rapper Darkoo was unveiled by Pandora as Italy's most streamed musicians.

 Biography and music career

 Federica Carta was born in Rome on 10 January 1999 to a family of Sardinian origin.
 At the age of nine she became passionate about music influenced by her father Cristiano.
 She took singing and piano lessons.

-At the age of 17, after having participated in a number of competitions, Carta decided to seek selection for the TV show Amici di Maria De Filippi, presenting for the first time on TV three of her unpublished songs, "Sogni e verità", "People talk to me" and "Tutto quello che ho".
+At the age of 17, after having participated in a number of competitions, Carta decided to seek selection for the TV show Amici di Maria De Filippi, presenting for the first time on TV three of her unreleased songs, "Sogni e verità", "People talk to me" and "Tutto quello che ho".
 As a member of the blue team, Federica finished in third place.